dol3vs/ERP-SQL/README.md

 ## 📄 License

-This project is for educational and professional portfolio use.
+This project is part of a educational and professional portfolio.
+All content is for demonstration purposes only.